xma24/SegFormer-pytorch/README.md

-# An Unofficial implementation of SegFormer with PyTorch
+# The Implementation of SegFormer with PyTorch

 ===